-If you do not know the IP address of the switch, see Access the Switch Using a Web Browser on page 6.
+If you do not know the IP address of the switch, see Access the Switch Using a Web Browser on page 7.

-Select System > Management > Switch Management Mode.
+5. Select System > Management > Switch Management Mode.

 - 6. Select one of the following radio buttons: - Web browser Only.
-You can configure the switch through a web browser only. - Web browser GUI and ProSAFE Utility.
-You can configure the switch through a web browser or through the ProSAFE Plus Utility.
+You can configure the switch through a web browser by accessing the local browser interface.
+You cannot configure the switch through the ProSAFE Plus Utility. - Web browser GUI and ProSAFE Utility.
+You can configure the switch through a web browser by accessing the local browser interface or through the ProSAFE Plus Utility.
 This is the default setting. - 7.
 Click the Apply button.